 If you have a nest egg saved up in your 401(k), it might be tempting to use it to pay off your debt.
-But with early withdrawal penalties or fees and interest if you take out a 401(k) loan, it could end up costing you more in the long run.
+But “not all 401(k)s allow loans or distributions prior to retirement,” according to Rast Gozeh, a certified financial planner, chartered financial analyst and chief investment officer of Kassira Wealth Management.
+And with early withdrawal penalties, taxes and interest if you take out a 401(k) loan, it could end up costing you more in the long run.

 - Quick access to cash.
 Funds from a 401(k) disbursement or loan are typically available within one to two weeks.